 On waking, you may have a headache and body aches.
 Your nurses can give you medications to ease the pain.
 Monitors may be used to measure your heart rate or the pressure inside your skull.
 You may be wearing special leg stockings to help prevent blood clots.
 And for a short while, you may be placed on a ventilator.
 This machine helps you breathe.

 In Your Hospital Room

 You may be moved from the ICU to a hospital room within hours.
-Or it may take up to two days or longer.
+Or it may take up to 2 days or longer.
 Once in your room, you are taught breathing exercises to keep your lungs clear.
-Your healthcare team will work to have you eating and walking as soon as possible.
+Your health care team will work to have you eating and walking as soon as possible.